Open Source Licenses and Lego Blocks

 Alex takes your Lego spaceship, adds a cool warp drive, and improves the laser cannon.
 Thanks to your "share alike" rule, Alex shares the enhanced spaceship with you, and now you can both enjoy an even better version.
 This continuous sharing leads to amazing creations neither of you could have built alone.

 Imagine you build an awesome Lego spaceship with unique features—a rotating laser cannon and hidden compartments.
 You tell Alex, You can add more pieces or change it, but if you do, you have to share your new creation with me too, and make sure you keep the same rules I have.
+This way, any improvements Alex makes are shared with you under the same conditions.

 In software, this is similar to a copyleft license like the GNU General Public License (GPL).
 If someone uses code licensed under the GPL and makes it better, they must also share their improved code with others under the same license.
 This encourages ongoing sharing and ensures that the software and its enhancements remain available to everyone.